-Socioeconomic development means a process, which is initiated by newly emerged social needs.
-It can also be described as directed at changes occurring in a given area, initiated by activities undertaken by private entrepreneurs.
-Development can be measured in many scales, however, development at each level is determined by positive changes occurring on the local level.
-In Poland, local level is identified by the smallest territorial unit - commune (gmina), which is managed by local authorities.
+Social and economic development means a process, initiated by newly emerged social needs.
+It can also be described as directed changes occurring in a given area, initiated by the activities undertaken by private entrepreneurs.
+Development can be measured in many scales, however, development on each level is determined by positive changes occurring on the local level.
+In Poland, the local level is identified by the smallest territorial unit - commune (gmina), managed by local authorities.

-1 PhD, Department of Regional and Economic Policy, Faculty of Economics, University of Warmia and Mazury in Olsztyn, Poland.
+1 PhD, University of Warmia and Mazury in Olsztyn, Poland.

-2 Professor, Investment and Real Estate Department, Faculty of Management, Poznan University of Economics, Poland.
+2 Professor, Poznan University of Economics, Poland.

 3 Professor, University of Warmia and Mazury in Olsztyn, Poland.